rohanshenoy/Ecoder-emd/README.md

 ### On VM `klijnsma-gpu3` or any other Linux VM

-Get data from EOS at FNAL:
+Get data from FNAL LPC:
 ```
 /uscms/home/kkwok/eos/ecoder/V11
 ```